 - 2. 10 percent of the household's monthly gross income; or - 3.
-If the household is receiving payments for welfare assistance from a public agency and a part of the payments (adjusted in accordance with the family's actual housing costs) is specifically designated by the agency to meet the family's housing costs, the portion of the payments that is designated for housing costs
+If the household is receiving payments for welfare assistance from a public agency and a part of the payments (adjusted by the family's actual housing costs) are specifically designated by the agency to meet the family's housing costs, the portion of the payments that are designated for housing costs.